infobyte/faraday/README.md

 ## New Features!

 All of Faraday's latest features and updates are always available on our [blog](http://blog.infobytesec.com/search/label/english).
-There are new entries every few weeks, don't forget to check out our amazing new improvements on it's last entry!
+There are new entries every few weeks, don't forget to check out our amazing new improvements on its latest entry!

 ## Plugins list